Combinatorial construction of Gelfand-Tsetlin modules for $\mathfrak{gl}_n$: Introduction

 \section{Introduction}

-A classical paper of Gelfand and Tsetlin \cite{GT} describes a basis of irreducible finite dimensional modules over the Lie algebra $\gl_n$.
+A classical paper of Gelfand and Tsetlin \cite{GT} describes a basis of simple finite dimensional modules over the Lie algebra $\gl_n$.
 This is one of the most remarkable results of the representation theory of Lie algebras which triggered a strong interest and initiated a development of the theory of Gelfand-Tsetlin modules in \cite{DFO}, \cite{Gr1}, \cite{Gr2}, \cite{Maz1}, \cite{Maz2}, \cite{m:gtsb}, \cite{Zh}, among others.
 Gelfand-Tsetlin representations are related to Gelfand-Tsetlin integrable systems studied by Guillemin and Sternberg \cite{GS}, Kostant and Wallach \cite{KW1}, \cite{KW2}, Colarusso and Evens \cite{CE1}, \cite{CE2}.
 Each tableau in the basis of a finite dimensional representation is an eigenvector of the Gelfand-Tsetlin subalgebra $\Gamma$, certain maximal commutative subalgebra of the universal enveloping algebra of $\gl_n$.
 Hence, any such tableau corresponds to a maximal ideal of $\Gamma$.
-Gelfand-Tsetlin theory had a successful development for infinite dimensional representations in \cite{O}, \cite{FO} where it was shows that irreducible Gelfand-Tsetlin modules are parametrized up to some finiteness by the maximal ideals of $\Gamma$.
-The significance of the class of Gelfand-Tsetlin modules is in the fact that they form the largest subcategory of $\gl_n$-modules (in particular weight modules with respect to a fixed Cartan subalgebra) where there is some understanding of irreducible modules.
+Gelfand-Tsetlin theory had a successful development for infinite dimensional representations in \cite{O}, \cite{FO} where it was shown that simple Gelfand-Tsetlin modules are parametrized up to some finiteness by the maximal ideals of $\Gamma$.
+The significance of the class of Gelfand-Tsetlin modules is in the fact that they form the largest subcategory of $\gl_n$-modules (in particular weight modules with respect to a fixed Cartan subalgebra) where there is some understanding of simple modules.
 The main remaining problem is how to construct explicitly these modules.

-There were essentially two main approaches to generalize Gelfand-Tsetlin basis and construct explicitly new irreducible modules.
-One, starting from \cite{DFO}, was aiming to construct {\it generic} Gelfand-Tsetlin modules, that is those having a basis consisting of tableaux with no integer differences between the entries of the same row.
-These modules were constructed in \cite{FGR2}.
+There were essentially two main approaches to generalize Gelfand-Tsetlin basis and construct explicitly new simple modules.
+One, starting from \cite{DFO}, was aiming to construct {\it generic} Gelfand-Tsetlin modules, that is those having a basis consisting of tableaux with no integer differences between the entries of the same row with the exception of the top row.
+These simple modules were described in \cite{FGR2}.
 Next step was to consider $1$-singular case when there is just one pair in only one row with integer difference.
-A break through was a recent paper \cite{FGR3} where such irreducible modules were explicitly constructed, further generalization obtained in \cite{FGR4}.
+A break through was a paper \cite{FGR3} (see also \cite{FGR4}, \cite{Za}, \cite{Vi1}) where such modules were explicitly constructed, followed by general constructions of certain "universal" modules in \cite{RZ} and \cite{Vi2}.